mihirsavadi/choreChartTracker/README.md

 Our apartment houses 4 undergrads, and in order to fairly and unambiguously delegate various chores we created a chore chart.
 Then, after about a year, with (some) time on our hands, we decided to be extra and build a chore chart tracker.

-### TODOS

-1. Error handling for displaying to OLED: should cycle between each delineated string of errors.

 ## The Chore Chart

 <p align="center">